-Finding web designers in this day and age isn’t difficult, but finding the best web designers near me can feel like a bit of a mine field.
+Finding web designers in this day and age isn’t difficult, but finding the BEST web designers near you for your particular website design project can feel like a bit of a mine field.

-In this article we’re going to give you our top recommendations as web designers ourselves on how you can carry out some detailed research to find the best web designers near you in your local area.
+In this article we’re going to give you our top recommendations (as a UK web design company ourselves) on how you can carry out some detailed research to find the best web design company or freelancers near you in your local area.

-We’ll also give you some pointers on what you should look out for and what you should ask to ensure you select the best web designer near you for your specific requirements.
+We’ll also give you some pointers on what you should look out for and what you should ask to ensure you select the best website designer near you for your specific requirements.

 1. Should I hire a web design agency or a freelancer web designer near me?